Solveig Pedersen

-Solveig Pedersen (born September 6, 1965) is a former Norwegian cross-country skier who competed in the 1980s and 1990s.
+Solveig Pedersen (born 6 September 1965) is a Norwegian former cross-country skier who competed in the 1980s and 1990s.
 She won a 4 × 5 km relay silver medal at the 1992 Winter Olympics in Albertville and finished eighth in the 5 km event at those same games.

 Pedersen also won a bronze in the 4 × 5 km relay at the 1991 FIS Nordic World Ski Championships and finished fourth in the 15 km event at those same games.
 Her best individual event was third in a 15 km event in Germany in 1991.

 On club level she represented Oddersjaa SSK in Kristiansand.
 Her coach was Arild Jørgensen.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).